Trinity Byars

 Trinity Paula Byars (born January 29, 2003) is an American professional soccer player who plays as a forward for San Diego Wave FC of the National Women's Soccer League (NWSL).
-She played college soccer for the Texas Longhorns, earning first-team All-American honors in 2022.
+She played college soccer for the Texas Longhorns, earning All-American honors twice.
 She represented the United States at the 2018 FIFA U-17 Women's World Cup and the 2022 FIFA U-20 Women's World Cup.

 Early life

 Byars was born and raised in the Dallas suburb of Richardson, Texas, one of five siblings born to Agatha and Charles Byars.
 One of her sisters, Tatyana, played for the Texas Longhorns soccer team for one season.
 Byars began playing soccer when she was four and joined Solar SC alongside future Longhorns teammate Lexi Missimo at age five.
 They led the team to win the USYS national under-13 championship in 2016 and the USSDA under-16/17 championship in 2019.
 Considered two of the top recruits of the class of 2021, they both committed to Texas when they were in seventh grade.
 Byars had offers to go pro out of high school from foreign clubs including Atlético Madrid, having trained with Atlético and Manchester City in the summer of 2019.
 She attended June Shelton School in Dallas, where she played basketball and ran track.